I taste-tested 8 of the best supermarket pizzas – here’s my honest verdict

 The base, made using sourdough and Italian rye, is pillowy soft with a good thickness, while the tomato sauce is peppery and flavoursome.
 My pesto loving friends wanted more of the basil sauce, but that was a small quibble on a solid score all round.

-Plus, at 87p per 100g, it’s the best value pizza of the bunch, too.
+Plus, at 87p per 100g, it’s the best value pizza of the bunch.

 2Tesco finest margherita wood fired pizza